-The Broncos are 13-11 all-time in the playoffs, but their last playoff win came in 2008 when they upset the #1 ranked Dakota Indians in the 1st round of the playoffs, avenging a loss in the regular season.
-Orangeville has a lot to look forward to this year, and the expectations are high in "The Ville" come this fall.
+The Broncos are 13-12 all-time in the playoffs, but their last playoff win came in 2008 when they upset the #1 ranked Dakota Indians in the 1st round of the playoffs, avenging a loss in the regular season.
+Orangeville has a lot to look forward to this year yet again, and the expectations are high in "The Ville" come this fall.
 With the new division, however, the Broncos will have to post some victories against teams they haven't beat in a while in order to see the success they look forward to having.
 Orangeville opens the season in a key match-up against Aquin at home.
 This game will be featured by Deep Dish Football as the Overtime Game of the Week.

 Orangeville Playoff History